-Prominent descendants: Elamites, Chaldeans, Arameans, and possibly Assyrians and Babylonians
+Prominent descendants: Elamites, Chaldeans, Arameans, and Babylonians

 Genesis 10:21-31 & 1 Chronicles 1:5-7 stated the descendants of 2 of the above sons: